Monday, August 10, 2009

 Afterwards we stopped at Haeundae Bathing Beach where we had a picnic of McDonald's followed by free time.
 I hopped on the Subway and went back to the world's biggest mall to buy a magazine that I wanted and look into going skating at the ice rink that is there.
 I picked up a photo magazine that is mainly in Korean that I hope to use to learn some more Korean but I did not feel like spending the 7000 won to go skating so I went up to the rooftop lounge and took in the views of the city for a while.

 I then went in search of the Olympic Park (Sculpture Park) but had no luck in locating it so stopped back at the Busan Museum of Modern Art to look at the sculpture they have outside (unfortunately the museum was closed.)
-Not having a watch and only having a vague idea of the time, I hopped back on the subway and headed back to the beach to meet up with the group.
-Unfortunately I was an almost an hour early so I just hung out and chatted with some of the other students.
+Not having a watch and only having a vague idea of the time, I hopped back on the subway and headed back to the be

 The next stop was the Busan Aquarium where we were able to view aquatic life ranging from fish, octopus, penguins, eels, rays, and sharks.
 It was quite interesting.
 We then had another couple hours to find some supper and meet back at the buses.
 I went with a group to a 3d ride and then we went looking for some supper.
 While at the aquarium a couple of the girls bought some assorted dolphin memorabilia for Laura so I am sure we were quite the site walking around with the blond girl wearing dolphins on her head and holding a large dolphin balloon.\We wandered around the area by the beach for a wile looking for a restaurant and finally settled on TGI Fridays where Jess told the waitress it was Laura's birthday and she was serenaded by several of the wait staff and given a photograph to mark the occasion.